spikehq/docs.spike.sh/what-is-spike.md

 **Our platform consists of a few modules -**

 1. Integrations
-2. Services
+2. Alerts
 3. Escalations
-4. Alerts
+4. Services
 5. On-call schedules
-6. Alert rules
+6. Reports
-7. Reports
+7. Automation
+    - Alert rules: automate routing alerts, setting priority and severity, triggering outbound webhooks
+    - Outbound webhooks: trigger your scripts by creating an outbound webhook (GET/POST/PUT requests)
+    - Title remapper: extract values from an incident and change the incident title programatically for better context
+    - Playbooks (beta): Automate common actions like creating war rooms or creating a ticket on JIRA, or updating your status page

 {% hint style="info" %}
-To get in depth, please reach out to us at [demo@spike.sh](mailto:demo@spike.sh) or book a call directly on our [calendar](https://spike.sh/demo).&#x20;
+To get in depth, please reach out to us at [demo@spike.sh](mailto:demo@spike.sh) or book a call directly on our [calendar](https://calendly.com/spikehq).&#x20;
 {% endhint %}

 ### Integrations